gemc/docs/webPage/source/documentation/generator/bgmerge.rst

 	:group: mycenter
 	:title:

-	The tracks were merged onto the real track.
+	The tracks were merged onto a generated track.

 *Figure 3.
 Event 3.
 Left: tracks producing hits from a realistic luminosity of 124,000 electrons per event were saved.
 Right: the tracks were merged to the generated track.*